Hello fellow youth leaders. I find typing a paragraph of self introduction rather painful. So I am going to simplify it.

 • In schools: With obesity in children increasing, the number of T1 in children cases is on the rise.
 Teachers will encounter more students with diabetes and it is important that all educators and school staff be equipped with basic knowledge about diabetes and how to handle diabetes related situations.

 • With members of public: Slowly encouraging people with diabetes to stand out of the crowd.
-Diabetes is a condition of concern in Singapore as the number of T2DM is on the rise.
+Diabetes is a condition of concern in Singapore as the number of people with type 2 diabetes is on the rise.
 There is a need to change Asian's perspective of diabetes, especially in public areas.

 • With the Ministry of Health (if possible): Improving policies related to diabetes in Singapore.